swaptacular/swpt_accounts/protocol.rst

 decides to process the message, it MUST first verify whether the specified account already exists:

-* *If the account does not exist*, implementations MUST attempt to create a new account with the requested configuration settings.
+* *If the account does not exist*, the implementation MUST attempt to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

-* *If the account already exists*, implementations MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
-To do this, implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message [#]_ .
+* *If the account already exists*, the implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already.
+To do this, the implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message [#]_ .
 If the received message turns out to be an old one, it SHOULD be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.